TomOtt937/Machine-Learning/README.md

 ## Description
 This Machine Learning analysis was completed as part of Udacity.com’s Data Analyst Nanodegree.
-The analysis is of Enron email and financial data to identify persons of interest and was completed using Python and the scikit-learn library.
+The analysis is of Enron email and financial data to identify persons of interest and was completed using the scikit-learn library in Python.

 ## Documents
 * poi_id.py - This file contains the Python code for the machine learning algorithm.